No products in the cart.

 XT:

-I don’t do anything in the afternoon, I just do it again at night.
-I start with washing my face, and then use toner.
+I do nothing in the afternoon; I just do it again at night.
+I start with washing my face and then use toner.

 If you only had five minutes to get ready, would you go for skincare or an outfit first?